w5xd/PacketRainGauge/README.md

 for wires: one each for the radio antenna, ground, and 3.3V.

-Once the device is configured, use a silicon sealant on the joints between the base and cover, and also to seal the wire holes.
+Once the Arduino is configured, use a silicon sealant on the joints between the base and cover, and also to seal the wire holes.
 Consider the enclosure as disposable.
 If you use a silicon rubber sealant, you might be able to use a box cutter to open it if you need to reprogram the Arduino.
-Otherwise, plan on 3D printing a replacement should you ever open the PCB enclsure.
+But plan to 3D print a replacement enclosure should you ever open it.

 On the retrofit, I substituted #4 brass wood screws for the original steel screws that held the PCB inside the funnel assembly, because I suspected that the strong